 Alcohol affects your ability to drive.
 You risk a fine of up to £5,000, a minimum 12-month driving ban and a criminal record.

 Driving while unfit through drugs (illegal, prescribed or over-the-counter) is an offence which carries the same penalty as drink driving.
 If you take medicine for an illness, ask the doctor or chemist about side effects before you drive.
-New drug drive legislation came into force in March 2015 which includes 8 prescription drugs and makes it easier for police to catch and convict drug drivers.
+New drug drive legislation came into force in March 2015 which includes eight prescription drugs and makes it easier for police to catch and convict drug drivers.

 To find out more visit the following websites: